calbertiboms/INDE_577/Supervised Machine Learning/Gradient Descent/README.md

 ### Requirements:
 - Python 3.x
-- Libraries: NumPy, Matplotlib (for visualizing the optimization process)
+- Libraries: Matplotlib (for visualizing the optimization process)